gaphor/gaphas/README.txt

 ------------------
 A word about the constraint solver seems in place.
 It is one of the big features of this library after all.
 The Solver is able to solve constraints.
-Constraints can be applied to items (e.g. the Element item uses constraints to maintain it's recangular shape) and constraints can be created *between* items (for example a line that connects to a box).
+Constraints can be applied to items (Variables owned by the item actually).
+Element items, for example, uses constraints to maintain their recangular shape.
+Constraints can be created *between* items (for example a line that connects to a box).

-Constaints that apply to one item are pretty straight forward, as all variables live in the same coordinate system (of the item).
+Constraints that apply to one item are pretty straight forward, as all variables live in the same coordinate system (of the item).
 The variables (in most cases a Handle's x and y coordinate) can simply be put in a constraint.